JustHm228/OldFashionedLimits/README.md

 To install the mod to your client/server, you should:
 1. Download the latest version.
 2. Place it to the ``mods`` directory in the Minecraft/server root folder.
-3. Agree with experimental content warning.
+3. Accept/ignore the experimental content warning.
 4. Create a new world.

 ### Features: